jreisinger/docs/data/notes/φιλοσοφία/reasonable-god.md

+> Why should they be impartial, what is being impartial, when the whole world is at war about whether one thing is a devouring superstition or a divine hope?
+I do not pretend to be impartial in the sense that the final act of faith fixes a man's mind because it satisfies his mind.
+But I do profess to be a great deal more impartial than they are; in the sense that I can tell the story fairly, with some sort of imaginative justice to all sides; and they cannot.
+(The Everlasting Man)

 It looks like it's not possible to prove the God's existence using the [scientific method](http://www.wall.org/~aron/blog/the-pillars-of-science/).
 Is it then reasonable to think that God exists?
 Or is it just blind faith without any evidence?

 [Fields of study](http://www.wall.org/~aron/blog/theology-less-speculative-than-quantum-gravity/) by the strength of evidence they can provide *on average*: